IS TRONDHEIM WORTH VISTING AND WHAT TO DO WHEN YOU GET THERE.

 In Norway, Trondheim is known as the technology capital of the city.
 There’s a large science and technology university in the city and around 40,000 students buzzing around.

 However, it is not just a modern city.
-Trondheim was actually the viking capital of Norway.
+Trondheim was actually the Viking capital of Norway.
 It has a Medieval history and you will often here Trondheim referred to as Nidaros, which is the medieval name of the city.

-Is Trondheim a walk able city?
+Is Trondheim a walkable city?

-One of the things that we love about Trondheim is that it is a very walk able city.
+One of the things that we love about Trondheim is that it is a very walkable city.
 As it is quite compact, it is easy to explore the Medieval cathedral area, the marina and fjord front, and the suburb of Bakklandet within a day.

 However, you can also consider cycling around Trondheim.
 The city is known for being super bicycle friendly.
 In Trondheim you can find the world’s only bicycle lift.
 Even if you don’t use it, it’s worth visiting it to see tourists attempt to use it!

-What to do in Trondheim?
+Best things to do in Trondheim

-Visit Nidaros Cathedral
+1/ Visit Nidaros Cathedral

 Nidaros Cathedral is perhaps the star of the city and makes Trondheim worth visiting.
 It is a gothic cathedral, with an interesting history.
 Built from the tomb of St Olav, the namesake of St Olav’s Way in 1070.
 Today, you can visit the cathedral and even climb the tower in the summer.
 Notice the wonderful stained glass windows inside.
 And look out for celebrations and events in the cathedral.

-Visit Archbishops Palace
+2/ Visit Archbishops Palace

 The Archbishops Palace is one of the medieval remnants in Trondheim, although a fire has damaged some of the building.
 Today, you can visit the building and see exhibits and relics from days gone by.